-content: being exposed to illegal, inappropriate, or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism.
+Content: being exposed to illegal, inappropriate, or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism.

-contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes.
+Contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes.

-conduct: online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying, and commerce: - risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+Conduct: online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying, and

+Commerce: - risks such as online gambling, inappropriate advertising, phishing and or financial scams.
 If you feel your pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group APWG | Unifying The Global Response To Cybercrime

-The school and Local Governing Body ensures online safety is a running and interrelated theme whilst devising and implementing their whole school or college approach to safeguarding and related policies and procedures.
-This will include considering how online safety is reflected as required in all relevant policies and considering online safety whilst planning the curriculum, any teacher training, the role and responsibilities of the designated safeguarding lead (and deputies) and any parental engagement including raising awareness for parents in order to support their children.
+The Spire Learning Trust and Name of School's Local Governing body ensures online safety is a running and interrelated theme whilst devising and implementing their whole school approach to safeguarding and related policies and procedures.
+This includes considering how online safety is reflected as required in all relevant policies and considering online safety whilst planning the curriculum, any teacher training, the role and responsibilities of the Designated Safeguarding Lead (and Deputies) and any parental engagement.

-10.2 Online safety policy
+1.13 Online safety policy

-At Witton Middle School we have a clear policy on the use of mobile and smart technology.
-We understand the fact many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).
-This access means that although phones are not permitted to be used in school, some children experience sexual harassment, bullying, and control from others via their mobile and smart technology, share indecent images consensually and non-consensually (often via large chat groups) and view and share pornography and other harmful content.
-We have carefully considered how this is managed through education, knowledge and support both in school and outside school where possible.
-This is reflected this in the Mobile Phone Policy, Online Safety Policy and the Child Protection Policy.
+Name of School we have a clear policy on the use of mobile and smart technology.
+We understand the fact many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e., 3G, 4G and 5G).
+This access means some children, whilst at school, sexually harass, bully, and control others via their mobile and smart technology, share indecent images consensually and non-consensually (often via large chat groups) and view and share pornography and other harmful content.
+We have carefully considered how this is managed on their premises and reflect this in our Mobile and smart technology policy, Online Safety Policy and our Safeguarding and Child Protection policy.